Carlo47/BirdConcert/README.md

   }
 }
 ```
+If we call the function with <code>phaser(500, 20, 1, 99, 1, 2000)</code> , we hear a tone of 500 Hz whose duty cycle is changed from 1 ...
+99 %.
+Each of the 99 tones consists of 20 periods.
+If we listen carefully, we notice how the timbre of the selected frequency and also the volume changes.
+This is due to the fact that as the duty cycle changes, the composition of the harmonic frequencies of the sound changes.

 ---
 ## Generalized Chirp
 I was about to finish the  *birdsong* project when I took another look at the various chirp functions.
 Actually they all do the same, they only differ in how the chirp frequencies are generated.
 It must be possible to add another parameter "frequency generator" to the basic function and to program only different **frequency generators**.
 So let's define a type for the frequency generator function: